Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 You can also pay closer attention to scannable formatting, with lists, short paragraphs, questions, and more.
 It’s easier to identify opportunities for these once the content is already written.

 Finally, consider adding missing sections if the content needs it.
-While this goes beyond simple reformatting, it’s possible that when reading the content, you may feel that a header is missing or an opportunity to continue a previously mentioned thought is overlooked.
+While this goes beyond simple reformatting, you may feel that a header is missing or that an opportunity to continue a previously mentioned thought is overlooked as you read the content.

-Your audit is the perfect opportunity to incorporate this, which will enhance the overall flow of the post and support SEO.
+Your audit is the perfect opportunity to incorporate this, which will enhance the post’s overall flow and support SEO.

 Update Internal Links and CTAs